Exclusive: Space firm founded by billionaire Paul Allen closing operations - sources

 The company, a unit of Allen's privately held investment vehicle Vulcan Inc, had been developing a portfolio of launch vehicles including the world's largest airplane by wingspan to launch satellites and eventually humans into space.

-Allen, who founded Seattle-based Stratolaunch in 2011, died at age 65 last October.
+Allen, who founded Seattle-based Stratolaunch in 2011, died at age 65 in October.

 Vulcan has been exploring a possible sale of Stratolaunch's assets and intellectual property, according to one of the four sources and also a fifth person.

-A representative of Stratolaunch Systems Corp declined to comment.
-Efforts to reach Vulcan Inc for comment were not successful.
 The four persons familiar with the matter all spoke on condition of anonymity, as did the fifth source, citing the confidential nature of the matter.

 A spokesman for Northrop Grumman Corp, which owns Scaled Composites, the main contractor for Stratolaunch's carrier plane, declined to discuss the company's operations.
 Stratolaunch aimed to launch Northrop's small-payload Pegasus from Stratolaunch's carrier plane in 2020.